On the action of relatively irreducible automorphisms on their train tracks: Co-compactness of the Min-Set

+Let us fix a group $G$ and a free factor system $\G=(\{G_1,\dots,G_k\},r)$ of $G$.
 We are going to use North-South dynamic stated in Section~\ref{s5}, where we had the additional assumption of $\rank(\G)=k+r\geq 3$.
 We remark that in case of lower rank, either we are in the classical $CV_2$ case, and the co-compactness result is known (a proof can be found for example in~\cite{FMS2}) or the result is trivial.